anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 A Join Proxy with multiple CPUs (unlikely in a constrained system, but possible) could, for instance, use different UDP source port numbers to demultiplex connections across CPUs.

-### Example Format for the Join Proxy's Header Data
+### Example Format for the JPY Message Header Data

 A typical JPY message header format, prior to encryption, could be constructed using the following CDDL grammar.
 This is illustrative only: the format of the data inside `jpy_header` is not subject to standardization and may vary